junxit/us-congress-bills-110/metadata.md

 - 2008-09-27 — On agreeing to the Pallone amendment (A002) Agreed to without objection.
 - 2008-09-27 — On agreeing to the resolution Agreed to without objection.
 - 2008-09-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
+- 2008-09-29 — Received in the Senate.
+- 2008-10-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S10423)
+- 2008-10-02 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S10423)